 - Press Allow when asked to “Allow This Website to Open a Program“.

 - Launch Steam and navigate to Steam Library

 - Now right-click on the game you are having issues with and select Properties.

 - Now in the General Tab, click on “Set Launcher Options“.

 - Type in: -autoconfig and click “Ok“.
 Then check if the problem is solved.

 If all the above methods fail to work, we will attempt at reinstalling Steam completely.
 There are rare instances where Steam installation files are corrupt beyond repair and need to be reinstalled.
 This usually happens when you manually transfer the Steam folder to another directory or make some changes to your account.

 When we refresh Steam files, we are not deleting your downloaded games.
 Your Steam user data will also be preserved.
 Only the bad files or outdated ones will get replaced by the application itself.
 Have your credentials at hand because you might be asked to input them.

-You can read our article on how to refresh your Steam files.
+You can refresh your Steam files.
 You can create a temporary backup in case things go sideways.